 Perfect.
 What kind of wedding did you want?

 We knew we wanted a small, intimate wedding and only had 25 guests.
 We wanted to be able to chat to everyone properly during the day and we’re quite private people really so a big wedding really didn’t appeal.
-We had about 60 more guests in the evening.
+60 more guests joined us in the evening.

 How did the wedding planning go?

 We kept it really simple, I’m not a massive wedding person really and we didn’t want to spend years agonising over little details so we kind of decided to strip it back.
 We honestly just wanted everyone we cared about under one roof and that was all that mattered.
 I designed all the invites and made all the simple things things we chose to have like the favours, some signs and envelopes containing Oyster cards for our guests.

 After getting married at Camden Town Hall we all got the tube one stop to our wedding reception and it was honestly one of the highlights of the day.
 All the guests thought it was a novelty and we had so many strangers wishing us well, including one old man who said he and his wife did the same thing years ago!
 We didn’t want to be too conventional so I did a speech, along with my new mother in law!

 (I Love You) For Sentimental Reasons / You Send Me by Willie Hightower

 Why did you choose Patchwork for your gift list?